caroso1222/carlos-roso-gatsby/content/blog/resume-review/santiago/index.md

 - Too much info upfront.
 The sidebar is distracting.
 Recruiters want to read succinct info in just 60 seconds.
 - Candidate looks smart with relevant experience
-- I miss numbers and data that triggers me to move forward
+- I need more numbers and data that pushes me harder to move forward

 # Cover